BitcoinDesign/Guide/guide/transactions/structure-and-lifecycle.md

 ### Fee

-Each transaction needs to pay a fee to miners as they must do work to validate transactions.
-The fee is included in transaction and subtracted from the change.
+Each transaction needs to pay a fee to miners as they must do work to validate it.
+The fee is calculated based on the complexity of the transaction, and the fee rate fluctuates depending on the demand for the next block.

 {% include picture.html
    image = "/assets/images/transactions/placeholder.png"